Hurricane Dorian Churns Toward Florida Coast, Expected To Bring 125 MPH Winds

 With the storm currently at sea, no coastal watches or warnings are currently in effect for Dorian.
 But forecasters say it could skim the northwestern Bahamas on its way to the U.S. mainland.

-The Bahamas Department of Meteorology is monitoring the hurricane, but it says that because the storm's track has stayed to the east, the island chain may suffer only a glancing blow from Dorian.
+The Bahamas Department of Meteorology is monitoring the hurricane, but it says that because the storm's track has stayed to the east, the island chain might suffer only a glancing blow from Dorian.

 While Dorian caused some flooding and isolated damage in the Caribbean, there are now sighs of relief, as leaders give thanks and schools and businesses prepare to open.

-In the British Virgin Islands, the Terrance B. Lettsome airport on Beef Island was reopened for business early Thursday.
+In the British Virgin Islands, the Terrance B. Lettsome International Airport on Beef Island reopened for business early Thursday.

 Giving a summary of the hurricane's effects late Wednesday night, BVI Premier Andrew Fahie said, "Thanks be to God that we have had no reports of loss of lives, serious injuries, major property damage, crimes or problems in relation to businesses being compromised. "